 What does a laptop use for a mouse?

-Because a laptop is designed for portability almost all laptops today use a touchpad as the mouse, and some Lenovo laptops still use a TrackPoint.
-Also, all laptop computers can have a USB corded or wireless mouse also attached to them.
+Because a laptop is designed for portability, almost all laptops today use a touchpad as the mouse, and some Lenovo laptops still use a TrackPoint.
+Also, all laptop computers can have a USB corded or wireless mouse attached to them.
+In the picture is an example of a touchpad found below a laptop keyboard.

 Smartphones and tablets use a touch screen as their primary input device, and therefore your finger is the mouse on these devices.
 With most tablets, you also have the option to connect a computer mouse and use it on the tablet.

 What hand should I use to control the mouse?

-By default, a computer mouse is setup to be used with your right-hand.
-However, if you are left-handed, it can be setup to be used with your left-hand.
+By default, a computer mouse is set up to be used with your right hand.
+However, if you're left-handed, it can be set up to be used with your left hand.

 Although a mouse can be set up for your left hand, some mice are molded for right-hand users and may feel uncomfortable with your left hand.

 How can I use or practice using the mouse?

-Below is a page we've created that explains all of the basics of the mouse, how it's held, how to connect it, and how to use it on your computer.
-Included in the page is interactive examples that can be used to help practice with additional information about each of the mouse features.
+The following page explains the mouse basics, how it's held, how to connect it, and how it's used on the computer.
+Included on the page are interactive examples that help with practicing with the different mouse features.

 Mouse vs. mice or mouses

-When talking about one (singular) you refer to a computer mouse as a "mouse."
-When talking about two or more (plural), you refer to them as "mice" or "mouses" although "mice" is more standard.
+When talking about one (singular), refer to a computer mouse as a "mouse."
+When talking about two or more (plural), refer to them as "mice" (preferred), or "mouses."

 To help prevent confusion, some companies and writers avoid using either plural form of a mouse by referring to multiple mice as "mouse devices."

 Is "mouse" an acronym?

 No. Some believe that mouse is short for "manually-operated user-select equipment."
 However, when Douglas Engelbart helped invent the mouse, he called it a mouse because the device resembled the rodent.